Afghanistan: Rep. Michael McCaul says US has no intel in nation, gives victory to Taliban, other adversaries

 CLICK HERE TO GET THE FOX NEWS APP

-"This decision will have longterm ramifications for the United States' standing in the world," McCaul added.
+"This decision will have long-term ramifications for the United States' standing in the world," McCaul added.

 The Texas Republican said the Taliban "are still working with al Qaeda and other terror organizations in Afghanistan from which they can conduct external operations to kill Americans in the United States but also our allies in Europe."